PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_224](./images/img_224.png)

+In a typewriter, the form feed moves the piece of paper up by one line.
+A carriage return returns the ink cartridge to the left hand side of the sheet of paper.
+A new line is therefore equivalent to a carriage return and a form feed.

 The method ```isascii``` checks to see if every character is ASCII.
 The following ```str``` instances can be compared:

 ```